bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 ## Camera Tilt Setup (if used)

 Select the *Camera* tab.
 The "Gimbal Tilt" settings are used for the camera tilt.
 Choose whichever channel the servo is plugged into for "Output channel" and *RC8* for "Input channel".
+Valid output channels are any of the unused motor outputs (RC1-RC8), and Aux outputs 1-4 (RC9-RC12).
 Select *Servo* for the "Type" under "Gimbal Settings" on the right.

 <img src="/images/qgc/camera-tilt-setup-1.png" class="img-responsive img-center" />